fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 All other alerting was handled by [Stackify Retrace](https://stackify.com/retrace/) and routed to [Slack](https://slack.com/).

-In Slack we had a dedicated "Production Issues" channel that was highly guarded and setup to always alert subscribers.
+In Slack we had a dedicated "Production Issues" channel that was highly guarded and set up to always alert subscribers.

 **Alterting tip**: Make sure alerts are real and infrequent.
 Too many alerts quickly turn into noise that is ignored.